 I know I make a lot of recipes from all over the world.
 I feel like the best way to live, is to experience all the good that the world has to offer us--and food is definitely part of the good that the world offers us.

-I may deviate while cooking these recipes and not always go the traditional route, like I did with this German Rouladen, however, the concept of the recipe is still the same even if the way I go about it is a little different than tradition calls for.
+I may deviate while cooking these recipes and not always go the traditional route, as I did with this German Rouladen, however, the concept of the recipe is still the same even if the way I go about it is a little different than what tradition calls for.

 I like to make things easy for all of us.
 So unlike traditional recipes, I also don’t pound that meat at all for this German Rouladen.

 The word "rouladen" is just French for "to roll."
 In other words, German Rouladen literally translates into German roll.